Heat vs. Knicks: Odds, spread, over/under - Eastern Conference Semifinals Game 3

 - The Heat have a -26 scoring differential, putting up 109.5 points per game (30th in the league) and allowing 109.8 (second in the NBA).

-- The Knicks are outscoring opponents by 2.9 points per game, with a +240 scoring differential overall.
-They put up 116.0 points per game (11th in NBA) and allow 113.1 per contest (12th in league).
+- The Knicks put up 116 points per game (11th in league) while giving up 113.1 per contest (12th in NBA).
+They have a +240 scoring differential and outscore opponents by 2.9 points per game.

-- These two teams score 225.5 points per game combined, 16.5 more than this game's point total.
+- The two teams combine to score 225.5 points per game, 16.5 more points than this matchup's total.

-- These teams give up 222.9 points per game combined, 13.9 more points than this matchup's over/under.
+- These two teams allow a combined 222.9 points per game, 13.9 more points than this contest's total.

-- Miami has covered 30 times in 82 chances against the spread this season.
+- Miami has covered 30 times in 82 matchups with a spread this season.

-- New York has put together a 45-36-1 record against the spread this season.
+- New York has compiled a 45-36-1 ATS record so far this year.

 Heat Player Props